Crispy Korean Pan-Fried Tofu (Dubu Buchim)

 - Heat oil in a large skillet over medium-high heat.
 Gently press each tofu slice with a paper towel to remove excess water from the surface, then place them in the skillet.

 - Meanwhile, make the soy chili sauce.
-Mix soy sauce, Korean chili flakes, garlic, green onion, shrimp powder (if using), sesame oil, and toasted sesame seeds in a small bowl.
+Mix soy sauce, Korean chili flakes, garlic, green onion, sesame oil, and toasted sesame seeds in a small bowl.

 - Arrange the tofu slices in a serving platter and drizzle the soy chili sauce on top.
 Garnish with fresh red chili (if using) and serve with rice.